-HRC Foundation’s Welcoming Schools is the only bias-based bullying prevention program in the nation to provide LGBTQ-specific training and resources with an intersectional lens specifically to elementary school educators and youth-serving professionals.
-HRC’s Welcoming Schools has created a guide to help organizers of Jazz and Friends reading events build more affirming and supportive spaces for transgender and gender-expansive youth across the country.
-You can register to receive that guide here.
+HRC Foundation’s Welcoming Schools is the nation’s premier resource for professional development tools, lessons and resources that help elementary schools across the nation embrace family diversity and LGBTQ inclusion, prevent bias-based bullying and gender stereotyping, and support transgender and gender-expansive students.
+HRC’s Welcoming Schools has created this guide to help organizers of Jazz and Friends reading events build more affirming and supportive spaces for transgender and gender-expansive youth across the country.

 For more information on the Jazz and Friends National Day of School and Community Readings, visit hrc.im/jazzandfriends.